mlanin/iris-middlewares/requests-validator/README.md

 * Validates your requests by [ozzo-validation](https://github.com/go-ozzo/ozzo-validation).
 * Saves valid request to the context to use its data further.

+### JSON API validation

-* On invalid request will panic with `apierr.ValidationFailed` that can be converted in 422 response with JSON like:
+On invalid request will panic with `apierr.ValidationFailed` that can be converted in 422 response with JSON like:

 ```json
 {